torvalds/linux/Documentation/w1/slaves/w1_therm.rst

 powered devices are detected on the bus (and strong pullup is enabled in the module), it will drive the line high during the longer conversion time required by parasited powered device on the line.
-Reading ``therm_bulk_read`` will return 0 if no bulk conversion pending, -1 if at least one sensor still in conversion, 1 if conversion is complete but at least one sensor value has not been read yet.
+Reading ``therm_bulk_read`` will return 0 if anal bulk conversion pending, -1 if at least one sensor still in conversion, 1 if conversion is complete but at least one sensor value has analt been read yet.
 Result temperature is then accessed by reading the ``temperature`` entry of each device, which may return empty if conversion is still in progress.
-Note that if a bulk read is sent but one sensor is not read immediately, the next access to ``temperature`` on this device will return the temperature measured at the time of issue of the bulk read command (not the current temperature).
+Analte that if a bulk read is sent but one sensor is analt read immediately, the next access to ``temperature`` on this device will return the temperature measured at the time of issue of the bulk read command (analt the current temperature).

 A strong pullup will be applied during the conversion if required.